wandb/docs/docs/tutorials/weave_models_registry.md

 ```

 # 2. Make `ChatModel` based on Artifact
-Retrieve the fine-tuned chat model from the Registry and create a `weave.Model` from it to directly plug into the [RagModel](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/object-versions?filter=%7B%22objectName%22%3A%22RagModel%22%7D&peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2FcqRaGKcxutBWXyM0fCGTR1Yk2mISLsNari4wlGTwERo%3F%26) in the next step.
+Retrieve the fine-tuned chat model from the Registry and create a `weave.Model` from it to directly plug into the [`RagModel`](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/object-versions?filter=%7B%22objectName%22%3A%22RagModel%22%7D&peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2FcqRaGKcxutBWXyM0fCGTR1Yk2mISLsNari4wlGTwERo%3F%26) in the next step.
 It takes in the same parameters as the existing [ChatModel](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/object-versions?filter=%7B%22objectName%22%3A%22RagModel%22%7D&peekPath=%2Fwandb-smle%2Fweave-rag-experiments%2Fobjects%2FChatModelRag%2Fversions%2F2mhdPb667uoFlXStXtZ0MuYoxPaiAXj3KyLS1kYRi84%3F%26) just the `init` and `predict` change.

 ```bash
 pip install unsloth
 pip uninstall unsloth -y && pip install --upgrade --no-cache-dir "unsloth[colab-new] @ git+https://github.com/unslothai/unsloth.git"
 ```

 The model team fine-tuned different Llama-3.2 models using the `unsloth` library to make it faster.
 Hence use the special `unsloth.FastLanguageModel` or `peft.AutoPeftModelForCausalLM` models with adapters to load in the model once downloaded from the Registry.
-The loading code in the `model_post_init` can be copy and pasted from the "Use" tab in the Registry.
+Copy the loading code from the "Use" tab in the Registry and paste it into `model_post_init`.

 ```python
 import weave